lechimp-p/dicto.php/BACKLOG.md

   anyway.
 * It also could be nice to use a hash of the config between runs, to at least warn the user when the config has changed.
+* Instead of storing a real ruleset in the runinfo, i could also use a RuleSetInfo that doesn't contain real rules.
+This would mitigate the requirement to build a parser.